Introduction to Public Speaking

 - Each speech must be 4 minutes in length.

-- The speech must be of a business nature and based on one or more of the nine (9) FBLA goals.
+- The speech must be of a business nature and based on the topic.

-- Place student’s name, chapter, event name, and title of the speech on the written copy.
+- Place the student’s name, chapter, event name, and title of the speech on the written copy.

 - Submit a PDF of the written speech and an audio recording of the speech electronically.